-Here you can find information on how to green a fence, partition, railing, an enclosure (for example, a rubbish site).
-This kind of greening not only beautifies but also functions as a privacy screen.
-Some fences are intended for greening right from the start and are planned in.
-Others are greened as an after-thought, often requiring additional climbing-plant support systems.
-You will see three possibilities of how to install wire ropes.
+Here you'll find tips for greening a fence, partition, railing, or enclosure (i.e. for rubbish bins).
+This kind of greening not only beautifies but also can serve as a privacy screen.
+Some fences are intended for greening right from the start and are planned accordingly.
+Others are greened years later, often requiring additional climbing-plant support systems.
+Below are three possibilities for mounting trellis cables.

-There are many suitable climbing plants for fences, as you can see in the photo gallery at the bottom of the page.
-Even espalier fruit and grapevines are an option-- the latter usually trained as horizontal cordons, vertical cordons, garlands, or as in a vineyard.
-Low-maintenance wild vines are suitable, and mixed greening (simultaneous use of several climbing plants) is also a possibility.
-Additional recommendations can be found in the section dedicated to plant privacy screens ('privacy screen').
-Vigorous climbers and strong twiners like wisteria and silver lace vine can only be used to a limited extent; if they grow unchecked, structural damage can be expected -- these plants are known to bend even iron railings!... wire mesh and metal nets would of course be even more vulnerable.
+Many climbing plants are compatible with fence greening (see photo gallery below).
+Even espalier fruit and grapevines can be trellised here-- the latter usually trained as horizontal cordons, vertical cordons, garlands, or in vineyard style.
+Low-maintenance wild vines are suitable, and mixed greening (greening with various climbing plants simultaneously) is also a possibility.
+Additional recommendations can be found in the section dedicated to plant privacy screens.
+Vigorous climbers and strong twiners like wisteria and silver lace vine can only be used to a limited extent; if they grow unchecked, structural damage can be expected -- these plants are known to bend even iron railings!
+Wire mesh and metal netting would, of course, then be even more vulnerable.

 Additional climbing aids are recommended when greening wooden fences.
-Horizontal ropes with transverse rope guidance are particularly suitable; see photos below.
+Horizontal ropes with parallel rope guidance are particularly suitable; see photos below.

-This is a modern but risky combination.
-Horizontal wire ropes are susceptible to being climbed.
-They can sag or be ripped from their holders, or can even topple the fence steles.
-In individual cases in the private sector, this arrangement can work.
-Below, we show examples of 'tangential' or 'interrupted' rope arrangements.
+This is a modern but daring combination.
+Horizontal wire ropes are susceptible to being climbed, which can then cause them to sag or be ripped from their mounts, or cause the fence steles to tip.
+But for private gardens, this arrangement can really work.

-Necessary greening support systems can also be installed on the outside or to the side of ("tangential to") a fence, as if the fence were a wall; horizontal wire ropes similar to system 1060 are usually used.
+Climbing aids are often attached 'tangentially' -- that is, to the outside or side of the fence, as if the fence were a wall.
+Horizontal wire rope arrangements similar to system 1060 are usually used.